Kharijites

-What is known about Kharijite history and doctrines derives from non-Kharijite authors of the ninth and tenth centuries, and is hostile toward the sect.
+What is known about Kharijite history and doctrines derives from non-Kharijite authors of the ninth and tenth centuries and is hostile toward the sect.
 The absence of the Kharijite version of their history has made unearthing their true motives difficult.
-Traditional Muslim historical sources and mainstream Muslims have viewed the Kharijites as religious extremists who left the Muslim community.
-Many modern Muslim extremist groups have been compared to the Kharijites for their radical ideology and militancy.
+Traditional Muslim historical sources and mainstream Muslims viewed the Kharijites as religious extremists who left the Muslim community.
+The term Kharijites is often used by modern mainstream Muslims to describe Islamist extremist groups that have been compared to the Kharijites for their radical ideology and militancy.
 On the other hand, some modern Arab historians have stressed the egalitarian and proto-democratic tendencies of the Kharijites.
-Modern, academic historians are generally divided in attributing the Kharijite phenomenon to purely religious motivations, economic factors, or a Bedouin (nomadic Arab) challenge to the establishment of an organized state, with some rejecting the traditional account of the movement having started at Siffin.
+Modern, academic historians are generally divided in attributing the Kharijite phenomenon to purely religious motivations, economic factors, or a Bedouin ie nomadic challenge to the establishment of an organized state, with some rejecting the traditional account of the movement having started at Siffin.